davemolk/django_codewars/README.md

 ## Tech

 Codewars Companion is built with Django on the front and back, along with HTMX for in-place form rendering and manipulation.
 The site currently uses two separate Codewars API endpoints in order to gather the necessary kata information for users.
-Django Allauth allows you to login through your GitHub account.
+Django Allauth allows you to login through your GitHub and Gmail accounts.

 ## How to Use